ervandew/eclim/src/doc/content/vim/common/project.rst

 - **:ProjectNatures** [<project>]

-  Echos list of natures for the supplied project name or for all projects if no project name specified.
+  Echo list of natures for the supplied project name or for all projects if no project name specified.

 .. _\:ProjectNatureAdd: